Manchester City Centre: Supporting open businesses29th Oct 2020

 Manchester city centre is open for business.
 CityCo, Chamber of Commerce and pro-manchester are working with Manchester City Council, Greater Manchester Police and Marketing Manchester to warmly welcome back thousands of vital workers, commuters and visitors to the city centre.

 Our public transport system is operating near normal timetables and parking operators, public realm managers, retailers, eateries and leisure venues have all worked hard to ensure the city is a safe, welcoming and lively place to come back to.
-As autumn sets in, Manchester’s corporate community and public partners are sharing best practice and innovative solutions to working in our new world.
+As autumn and winter set in, Manchester’s corporate community and public partners are sharing best practice and innovative solutions to working in our new world.

 We believe there are many positives of employees heading safely back into the city centre; to work flexibly, foster new routines, meet with colleagues and friends, share ideas, and have fun in our modern and diverse city.
 As we all know, this is crucial in the coming months to support all reopened businesses and to help revive the city economy we all know.